luk707/imprest/README.md

 Imprest is not yet considered stable for use, for now take a look at the _work in progress_ documentation website.

-Please take consider [contributing](CONTRIBUTING.md) if this project could be of any interest or use to you!
+Please consider [contributing](CONTRIBUTING.md) if this project could be of any interest or use to you!

 # Where can I get more help, if I need it